Gearless Joe: Megalobox 2: Nomad

 In the second season he takes on the moniker "Nomad" (ノマド, Nomado), drifting to different underground fighting rings with simple Gear and fighting opponents to fund his painkiller addiction.
-It's mentioned in the background that some time after vacating his Megalonia belt, he lost a exhibition match to Yuri's disciple and the next champion, Edison Liu, and has not been seen in a pro Megaloboxing match since.
+It's mentioned in the background that some time after vacating his Megalonia belt, he lost an exhibition match to Yuri's disciple and the next champion, Edison Liu, and has not been seen in a pro Megaloboxing match since.
 After meeting Chief, Joe decides to be his cornerman while Chief and Marla help him fight his painkiller addiction.
 Following Chief's death, Joe returns to his old gym to face his parts which causes mayhem with Sachio who still blames him for abandoning them and letting Nambu die while he was trying to win a match.

 Although Joe and Mac are evenly matched in the beginning of the fight, Joe goes down first due to his poor physical condition.
 However, Joe is able to come back and knocks down Mac in turn.
 Mac focuses on his family and is able to fight on at an exceptional level without entering Mac Time.
 As the fighters continue to trade blows, Sachio throws in the towel, just as he promised Joe earlier.